Immigration Changes 2018

 The new year brings new changes to immigration rules and January 2018 has brought a raft of new changes to immigration rules in the UK.
-In this article we look at the changes individually and try to address what they mean going forward for migrants in, or considering moving to the UK in the foreseeable future.
+In this article, we look at the changes individually and try to address what they mean going forward for migrants in, or considering moving to the UK in the foreseeable future.
 We also look at where we think the future lies for the routes in question.

-The changes this year are rather small and are more of an interim update to the rules than a large scale overhaul.
+The changes this year are rather small and are more of an interim update to the rules than a large-scale overhaul.
 Expect major changes next year after negotiations are concluded between the UK and the European Union as to the terms of Brexit.
 We will then have a much clearer picture of what the UK intends to do with migration for the long term and whether it can produce a system capable of reflecting the new needs that the country will have.

 While the visa route itself has not changed, the Home Office has changed some of the wording around the recycling of funds (the use of proof of funds being used by more than one applicant), this closes a current loophole and is not intentioned to do anything else.

-Expect rule changes like this to continue as the British Government continue to refine the visa routes and potentially make huge changes going forward to try and stave off some of the more worrying effects that Brexit could bring to the UK and in particular immigration.
+Expect rule changes like this to continue as the British Government continues to refine the visa routes and potentially make huge changes going forward to try and stave off some of the more worrying effects that Brexit could bring to the UK and in particular immigration.
 The likelihood is that the Tier 1 routes will actually receive greater incentives so that wealth creators in these areas are free to help to build businesses and positively affect the economy moving forward.

 Good news for this visa route in 2018 as the annual quota has been doubled to 2,000 places.
 They will be allocated on a first come first served basis to qualifying applicants.
-This doubling is very welcome as it encourages the best and brightest to come to the UK and ensures a healthy supply of well qualified migrants to the UK.
+This doubling is very welcome as it encourages the best and brightest to come to the UK and ensures a healthy supply of well-qualified migrants to the UK.
 Moving forward, the Tier 1 Exceptional Talent Visa is likely to be expanded even further to try and capture even more talent in the UK.

 Exceptional talent visa holders will now also qualify for Indefinite Leave to Remain after three years rather than the usual five.
 These changes mean the Tier 1 Exceptional Talent Visa will be even more in demand than ever.
 Though as a very specialised route, it is only ever going to have so many people who qualify for it and is therefore self-limiting.
 The calibre of the migrants via this route is first class and it is little wonder that the British Government seeks to have more of them come to live and work in the UK.